1hedu/GeNESis-APU2PSG/README.md

 I chose to start with the PSG only because even without layering FM color, the difference in soundchip and circuitry on the two different hardware platforms, should still produce some distinctly-Sega timbre, in theory.
 I thought about how to use the PSG to emulate the Triangle channel, and pulse waves with Duty other than 50%.
 Ultimately, to avoid the FM synth to the utmost, probably requires Z80 assembly.

 Currently, frequency-accurate playback of each channel is working.
-Volume modulation per NES envelopes is working on all channels except Square 3, which is Triangle on NES.
-This is enough to get a song to playback very recognizably.
+Volume modulation per NES envelopes is working on all channels. <s> except Square 3, which is Triangle on NES.</s>  This is enough to get a song to playback very recognizably.

 Requirements: